cloudposse/docs/content/tools/chamber.md

 Chamber is a cli for managing secrets stored in [AWS Systems Manager Parameter Store](https://aws.amazon.com/systems-manager/features/#Parameter_Store).

-In the article [The Right Way to Store Secrets using Parameter Store](https://aws.amazon.com/blogs/mt/the-right-way-to-store-secrets-using-parameter-store/), `AWS` recommends using `Chamber` for secrets managment.
+In the article [The Right Way to Store Secrets using Parameter Store](https://aws.amazon.com/blogs/mt/the-right-way-to-store-secrets-using-parameter-store/), `AWS` recommends using `Chamber` for secrets management.

 # Configuration